Modelling ships in danger

 Tankers, bulk carriers, car ferries and cruise liners are large vessels that have complexities to match.
 Experience counts for much in handling ships, but, when faced with disaster, the ship’s crew needs extra support.

-KNOWING WHAT TO DO
+Ships like the KNOWING WHAT TO DO

 When an incident happens, SERS needs to be alerted as soon as possible.
 The response teams work in groups of three, comprising a naval architect with expertise in modelling, another naval architect with structural expertise, and a team leader (a third naval architect or a master mariner) responsible for coordinating and driving the chosen strategy and, importantly, liaising with the ship’s master.